jaspector

 Inspectors are generally in the field between 9:30 a.m. and 3:00 p.m.
 Voicemails may be left and returned when available.

-Typical inspection sequence: Typical sequence: footing; projection when required; foundation or slab; sheathing; window and door flashing; rough-in; insulation; final.
+Typical sequence: Typical sequence: footing; projection when required; foundation or slab; sheathing; window and door flashing; rough-in; insulation; final.
 The permit must be posted, address and/or lot number must be visible, approved plans must be on site, and erosion and sediment controls must be installed and maintained.

-Isle of Wight County Building Permit FAQ
+Common questions about unincorporated Isle of Wight County permits

-Do I need a building permit in unincorporated Isle of Wight County, VA?
+01 Do I need a building permit in unincorporated Isle of Wight County, VA?

 A permit is required before constructing, enlarging, altering, repairing, or demolishing a building or structure; changing use when the new use triggers greater code requirements; installing or altering regulated equipment; disturbing asbestos-containing materials during covered work; installing or replacing decks; finishing attics, basements, or bonus rooms; installing pools more than 24 inches deep; replacing or installing water or sewer lines; installing new electrical equipment or wiring; installing gas-fired appliances; or placing fuel tanks.
 County zoning permits are separately required for many site and land-use changes.

-How much does a building permit cost in unincorporated Isle of Wight County, VA?
+02 How much does a building permit cost in unincorporated Isle of Wight County, VA?

+Building permit fees in unincorporated Isle of Wight County, VA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Permit fees are based on square footage for new buildings and structures.
 Electrical permit fees are based on service size in amperage.
 Mechanical permit fees are valuation-based.
 Plumbing permit fees are based on fixture count..

-How do I apply for a building permit in unincorporated Isle of Wight County, VA?
+03 How do I apply for a building permit in unincorporated Isle of Wight County, VA?

-1. Determine whether county zoning review, town zoning approval (for projects in Smithfield or Windsor), floodplain review, wetlands review, Chesapeake Bay review, Health Department approvals, or utility tap approvals are needed before permit issuance.
+To apply for a building permit in unincorporated Isle of Wight County, VA, follow these steps: 1.
+Determine whether county zoning review, town zoning approval (for projects in Smithfield or Windsor), floodplain review, wetlands review, Chesapeake Bay review, Health Department approvals, or utility tap approvals are needed before permit issuance.
 2. Create an OpenGov account and start the appropriate county application, or bring paper plans to Central Permitting at 17140 Monument Circle if not applying online.
 3. Upload or submit the required plans and supporting documents, including the zoning permit or waiver, site plan, plan sets, engineered product cut sheets, septic or well approvals when applicable, water and sewer tap receipts when applicable, and a soils report when required.
 4. County staff reviews the application.
 The county FAQ states the review time is approximately 10 days, subject to workload and completeness of the submittal.
 5. Respond to review comments in OpenGov if corrections are requested.
 6. Pay application, permit, and any reinspection fees through OpenGov by credit card or e-check, or use county in-person options where allowed.
 7. Receive the issued permit and approved plans, then post the permit in plain sight at the job site.
 8. Schedule inspections through OpenGov, the inspection hotline at 757-365-1666, or by email to to-inspect@iwus.net.
 Do not proceed to the next stage until work is approved.

-How long does it take to get a building permit in unincorporated Isle of Wight County, VA?
+04 How long does it take to get a building permit in unincorporated Isle of Wight County, VA?

-What work is exempt from building permits in unincorporated Isle of Wight County, VA?
+05 What work is exempt from building permits in unincorporated Isle of Wight County, VA?

-How do I schedule a building inspection in unincorporated Isle of Wight County, VA?
+06 How do I schedule a building inspection in unincorporated Isle of Wight County, VA?